 - Pour melted butter evenly over mixture and mix with a large spoon until well mixed.

 - Pour a small amount of broth into bread mixture.

 - Stir well and gently squeeze a small amount of stuffing in your hands to see if it slightly sticks together.

-- Pour more broth in the stuffing until the stuffing is in the beginning stage of sticking together.
+- Pour more broth in the dressing until it is in the beginning stage of sticking together.
 Don't get it too wet or sticky (I ended up using the entire 1 1/2 cups).

-- Bake at 350 degrees in a covered casserole dish with tin foil on top of the stuffing for about 15 to 20 minutes.
+- Bake at 350 degrees in a covered casserole dish with tin foil on top of the dressing for about 15 to 20 minutes.